rShetty/pencil/resiliency-in-ds.md

 #### Injecting failures
 Injecting failures into your system is a technique to induce faults purposefully to test resiliency.
-These kind of failures help us exercise a lot of unknown unknowns in our architecture.
+These kind of failures help us exercise a lot of unknown unknowns in our architectures.

 Netflix has championed this approach with tools like Chaos Monkey, Latency monkey etc which are part of [Simian